potsky/laravel-localization-helpers/README.md

 php artisan localization:missing -l ""
 ```

-The following command prefixes all lemmas values with "Please translate this : "
+The following command prefixes all lemma values with "Please translate this : "

 ```
 php artisan localization:missing -l "Please translate this : %LEMMA"
 ```

-The following command prefixes all lemmas values with "Please translate this !"
+The following command set all lemma values to "Please translate this !"

 ```
 php artisan localization:missing -l 'Please translate this !'